opensafely-core/opencodelists/userdocs/creating-a-codelist-from-scratch.md

         hierarchy-1.png

-In order to keep the page managable, only two levels of the hierarchy are initially visible.
+In order to keep the page manageable, only two levels of the hierarchy are initially visible.
 You can drill down the hierarchy by clicking the `⊞` button next to a concept.

         hierarchy-2.png

 You include a concept by clicking the `+` button, and exclude a concept by clicking the `-` button.
 When you include or exclude a concept, all of its descendants are also included or excluded.
-Explicity included/excluded concepts have buttons highlighted blue;
+Explicitly included/excluded concepts have buttons highlighted blue;
 their descendants have buttons highlighted grey.

         include-exclude.png